karatelabs/karate/karate-demo/README.md

 ## Example Report

-Since the [maven-cucumber-reporting](https://github.com/damianszczepanik/maven-cucumber-reporting) plugin [has an issue](https://github.com/damianszczepanik/maven-cucumber-reporting/issues/61#issuecomment-310815425) where reports will not be generated if the build fails, we recommend that you directly use the [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting) programmatically in combination with the [Karate parallel runner](https://github.com/intuit/karate#parallel-execution).
+Since the [maven-cucumber-reporting](https://github.com/damianszczepanik/maven-cucumber-reporting) plugin [has an issue](https://github.com/damianszczepanik/maven-cucumber-reporting/issues/61#issuecomment-310815425) where reports will not be generated if the build fails, we recommend that you directly use the [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting) library programmatically in combination with the [Karate parallel runner](https://github.com/intuit/karate#parallel-execution).
 Here is how:

-### `cucumber-reporting` dependency
+### Maven Dependency
-Add the `net.masterthought:cucumber-reporting` jar as a maven test dependency
+Add the `net.masterthought:cucumber-reporting` jar as dependency in `test` scope
 ```xml
 <dependency>
     <groupId>net.masterthought</groupId>